 First, despite the assertion that the use of technology will be subjected to European and national data protection rules, the question is whether these rules can be effectively enforced, given the already high case load of national data protection authorities.
 The use of EU large-scale databases (i.e. Schengen Information System, Eurodac, Visa Information System, Entry-Exit System, ETIAS, and ECRIS-TCN) together with the Regulation on Interoperability of these systems, resulted in not only a high workload for the supervisory data protection authorities, but also a complex legal framework.
 The complexity of rules makes it difficult for data subjects and supervisory authorities to understand not only which law applies, but also which state or organisation should be addressed with regard to the rights to access, correction or deletion of data, and effective judicial protection.
-Referring to the right to data protection in Article 8(3) CFR, the CJEU held that control by independent authorities of EU law, "is an essential component of the protection of individuals with regard to the processing of personal data".11
+Referring to the right to data protection in Article 8(3) CFR, the CJEU held that control by independent authorities of compliance with requirements of protection and security, carried out on the basis of EU law, "is an essential component of the protection of individuals with regard to the processing of personal data"."